 - The Force Publique took over native villages in areas where there was rubber or ivory to be harvested. - They made the natives work for them but did not pay them--it was illegal to pay an African for his work.
-This is called "forced labor." - The only difference between forced labor and slavery is that the workers in forced labor situations are not actually owned by other people. - Forced labor is even worse than slavery because in slavery, the "owner" is anxious to protect his "property" and has to feed them and clothe them.
-In Forced labor, the worker work for free and are responsible for their own food etc.
+This is called "forced labor." - The only difference between forced labor and slavery is that the workers in forced labor situations are not actually owned by other people. - Forced labor is even worse than slavery because in slavery, the "owner" is anxious to protect his "property" and has to feed and clothe him.
+In forced labor, the workers work for free and are responsible for their own food etc.